Tennessee mansion shown burning in Zillow listing gets new life, YouTube channel

 While he likes a clean, minimalist design, one more ornate feature that he’s thinking of keeping is the wrought iron staircase railing.
 Moving up the staircase, one side of the railing is a single piece of iron and was joint in place, according to Thakur.
 But design choices are a long ways away, especially given the state of some areas of the home.

-Thakur said he was mostly struck when they initially saw the charred remains of the closet where fire investigators believe the blaze began.
+Thakur said he was most struck when they initially saw the charred remains of the closet where fire investigators believe the blaze began.

 “When you drive up to the house, you see this corner and it’s just not there.
 It’s just gone.
 You come into the house, and you stand there, and everything’s black.
 All the wood is charred and singed,” he said.
 “I think that’s the piece that stands out most for me is just how severe that damage was.
 Then you flip that and compare it to the other half of the house that the fire didn’t even get there and touch it.
 It’s almost crazy that this much of the house still remains when that much of it just disappeared.”